inhumantsar/ansible-role-dockerautoproxy/README.md

 The `alpine` image is used by default, change `nginx_version` to `latest` to use a `debian:jesse` based image.

+Creates a network called `nginx_proxy_net` which your proxied containers must join.

 ### Nginx Proxy Usage

 Containers which need proxying need to do two things: Expose the port to be proxied, and a specify a virtual host.